evcc-io/evcc/README.md

     type: script
     cmd: /bin/bash -c "echo 50"
     timeout: 5s
     ```

+- `openwb`: the openwb plugin is used to convert a mixed boolean status of plugged/charging into an EVCC-compatible charger status of A..F.

+  Sample configuration:

+    ```yaml
+    type: openwb
+    plugged:
+      type: mqtt
+      topic: openWB/lp/1/boolPlugStat
+    charging:
+      type: mqtt
+      topic: openWB/lp/1/boolChargeStat
+    ```

 When using plugins for *write* access, the actual data is provided as variable in form of `${var[:format]}`.
 The variable is replaced with the actual data before the plugin is executed.